Tso Lhamo Lake

 Tso Lhamo lake is one of the highest lakes in the world, located at an elevation of 5100 m.
-It is situated in Mangan district, Sikkim, India, about 4 km southwest of the international border with China.
+It is situated in the Mangan district of Sikkim, India, about 4 km southwest of the international border with China.
 It is fed by waters from Zemu glacier, Kangtse glacier or Pauhunri glacier, and is the source of the Teesta River.

 Joseph Dalton Hooker referred to the lake as Cholamoo lake.
 Its name is also spelled Chho Lhamo and Cholamu lake.

 Geography

 Tso Lhamo Lake is a glacial, fresh-water lake located northeast of the Kangchenjunga range in a high plateau area connected with the Tibetan Plateau.

 The Gurudongmar Lake lies some 5 km to the west.